chunyih/wp-twentytwelve-child-theme/README.md

 ==================================
 #### A Clean Responsive Wordpress Theme

-Developed for Pan-Pacific Mechanical as a part of internal ERP-like system.
+Developed for my company as a part of internal ERP-like system.
 Frontend is fully constructed with Foundation and using Wordpress APIs to interact with the database.
 Forum and membership features powered by bbPress/Buddypress.
 <br>
 <br>